Two Shoes

-Two Shoes is the second studio album by Australian ska-jazz band The Cat Empire, which was issued on 19 April 2005.
-It is the follow-up to their successful self-titled first album.
+Two Shoes is the second studio album by Australian ska-jazz band the Cat Empire, which was issued on 19 April 2005.
+It is the follow-up to their successful self-titled debut album.
 It was recorded in November to December 2004 in Havana, Cuba.
 It débuted at the top of the ARIA Albums Chart and is the band's first number 1 album.

 Background

-Australian ska-jazz group, The Cat Empire, released their second album, Two Shoes, on 19 April 2005.
-It was recorded in Havana, Cuba, at Egrem Studios, late in the previous year, with production by The Cat Empire, Felix Riebl (percussion and vocals) and United Kingdom-based producer, Jerry Boys.
+Australian ska-jazz group, the Cat Empire, released their second album, Two Shoes, on 19 April 2005.
+It was recorded in Havana, Cuba, at Egrem Studios, late in the previous year, with production by the Cat Empire, Felix Riebl (percussion and vocals) and United Kingdom-based producer, Jerry Boys.
 It débuted at the top of the ARIA Albums Chart and is the band's first number 1 album, the second being Rising with the Sun.
-The tracks were more Latin in flavour, with a higher proportion written by Harry James Angus (trumpet and vocals) than on their self-titled first album.
+The tracks were more Latin in flavour, with a higher proportion written by Harry James Angus (trumpet and vocals) than on their self-titled debut album.
 The Australian version contains a hidden track, called "1001", which is coupled with the track, "The Night That Never End".
 Some later versions included songs that appeared on their debut album.
 The lead single, "Sly", was issued ahead of the album on 28 March, which reached the top 30.
 It appeared on EA Sports' FIFA 08 soundtrack.
 "The Car Song", written by Angus, was released as the second single in July, and peaked in the top 50.

 Reception

-Allmusic's Jeff Tamarkin wrote "Skipping merrily from alt-rock crunch to hip-hop beats, landing on reggae/ska, Latin jazz, and points in between, Two Shoes is clever and brainy, danceable and absorbing".
+AllMusics Jeff Tamarkin wrote, "Skipping merrily from alt-rock crunch to hip-hop beats, landing on reggae/ska, Latin jazz, and points in between, Two Shoes is clever and brainy, danceable and absorbing".
+Faster Louder described it as "an album that captures the band’s contagious energy and party spirit", and "fun, sexy and moving at the same time".

+John Metzger of the Music Box stated that, while the album "lyrically [...] falters as the Cat Empire attempt to straddle the line between lighthearted and serious concepts, [...] its youthful ruminations matter little as the Cat Empire’s exuberant energy and giddily resplendent music are enough to make Two Shoes a captivating endeavor that surely will defeat even the worst cases of the winter blues."